-The stress response in short bursts is necessary for us to adapt and respond to the environment around us, but when it becomes a long-term or constant experience, it will almost indefinitely lead to illness in one form or another.
+The stress response in short bursts is necessary for us to adapt and respond to the environment around us.
+It increases our blood glucose levels, tightens our blood vessels, and pumps blood deeper into the brain and muscle tissue.
+When this process remains long-term, however, it will almost indefinitely lead to illness in one form or another.

 Every individual reacts uniquely to various forms and levels of stress, and different kinds of stress tend to elicit different illnesses.
 There are a few different ideas as to how stress can lead to illness in the body:

 - Physiological effects of chronic cortisol secretion

 - Lowered immunity or autoimmunity due to chronic inflammation

 - Nutritional deficiencies as a result of increased demand for inflammatory mediators and corticosteroids

 The body has many tools that it uses to manage and defend itself against stress of different kinds.
 We might sweat to reduce heat, shiver to warm up, dilate the lungs (bronchioles) when confronted with fear in order to run away or fight, or send immune cells to attack a foreign pathogens or allergens.
 There are countless ways the human body can respond to stress.
 How well our body is able to respond varies from person to person however.

 Factors that contribute to differences in stress resistance

 - Physical weakness or strength

 These factors may or may not be under your control.
 For example, you can't choose the genes you are given when you were conceived, and these genes may have a stronger, or weaker ability to resist different kinds of stress.
 On the other hand, you DO have the ability to choose what you eat, so this factor can be at least partly controlled.